-The supercharger, our CNC-machined aluminum M45 manifold adapter, and mild steel mounts add approximately 24.25 lbs. or 11 kg.
-The aluminum 5-rib serpentine crankshaft and water pump pulleys yield a net savings in weight over their steel counterparts, as do the single HIF44 carburetor and manifold over the dual 1.25” SUs.
-But with the addition of aluminum-and-plastic intercooler, intake plumbing, and high-pressure fuel delivery system, plan on an overall increase of less than 30 lbs. or 13.6 kg.
+The supercharger, CNC-machined aluminum M45 manifold adapter, and mild steel mounts add approximately 24.25 lbs. or 11 kg.
+The aluminum serpentine crankshaft and water pump pulleys yield a net savings in weight over their steel counterparts, as do the single HIF44 carburetor and manifold over the dual HS2s.
+Including the aluminum intercooler, intake plumbing, fresh-air intake rerouting, and high-pressure fuel delivery system, plan on a net increase of less than 30 lbs. or 13.6 kg.

-This modest weight gain, of course, is far outweighed by the performance gain of (at minimum) 35 h.p.
+This modest weight gain is, of course, far outweighed by the performance gain of at least 35 h.p.

 will this conversion work with a belt camshaft drive?